 The way you react to failure is a great indication of whether you carry a fixed or growth mindset.

 Not only will having a fixed mindset lead to stagnation (whether it’s in school, your career, relationship), but you’ll likely find yourself feeling unhappy for more than just that fleeting moment when you’re unable to solve a problem or complete a task.
-And this is because you’re attributing your failure to your inherent being—rather than the lapse of knowledge or skill that humans must sometimes face.
+And this is because, time after time, you’re attributing your failures to your inherent being—rather than lapses of knowledge or skills, which is something that all humans must face.

-Meanwhile, those with growth mindsets are able to accept their shortcomings, and then strive to be better.
-And because they frame their weaknesses and challenges as opportunities for growth, they’re less likely to be unhappy for an extended period.
+Meanwhile, those with a growth mindset accept their shortcomings, then strive to do better.
+And because they frame their weaknesses and challenges as opportunities for growth, they’re less likely to be unhappy for an extended period of time.
 On the contrary, they actually may feel content with having found room where they can learn, grow, and improve.

-And research shows that there is a direct interplay between having a growth mindset and being more motivated.
-That is, a growth mindset is linked to certain brain processes, which are linked to motivated behaviors.
-So essentially, a growth mindset can foster resilience and motivation—and then in turn, higher achievement and learning outcomes.
+And research shows that there is a direct relationship between having a growth mindset & garnering motivation.
+So essentially, a growth mindset can foster resilience and motivation—and then in turn, higher achievement and academic outcomes.

-So to sum it up, students with fixed mindsets will shy away from challenges and as a result, resist growth and improvement.
-Students with growth mindsets will embrace their resiliency and exhibit effort after they face failures.
-This can lead to new knowledge, higher achievement, and a greater sense of confidence and wellbeing.
+To sum it up, students with fixed mindsets will shy away from challenges and as a result, resist growth and improvement.
+Students with growth mindsets will embrace their resiliency & put forth effort after they face failures.
+This results in gaining new knowledge, being higher achievements, and holding a greater sense of confidence and wellbeing.

-So you can see why it’s so important for students to develop growth mindsets.
+So you can see why it’s critical for students to develop growth mindsets.

 How to develop a growth mindset

-Even if you tend to think with a fixed mindset, or have never considered your mindset at all, there are ways you can begin developing a growth mindset.
+Even if you tend to think with a fixed mindset, or have never considered your mindset at all, there are ways you can begin developing a growth mindset right now.